CostaBru/knapsack/README.md

 - ``knapsackNd``, expects the single tuple as size constrains of knapsack, items as tuples of dimensions, values, iterator counter array.
 It is used in partitionN method in the strict group size case.

 	The result is tuple of bestValue, bestSize, bestItems, bestValues.
-- ``paretoKnapsack`` is implementation of Nemhauser-Ullman algorithm.
+- ``paretoKnapsack`` is implementation of KB-Nemhauser-Ullman algorithm.
 Gets size of knapsack, items, values, iterator counter array.
 It used in hybrid knapsack, and as greedy solver in knapsackNd.

 	The result is tuple of bestValue, bestSize, bestItems, bestValues.
 - ``hybridKnapsack`` is hybrid of KB and NU.